ralsina/OGATTT/README.md

 * We have to use `analogRead` instead of `digitalRead` on them.
 * They are wired to a 1KΩ resistor than then connects to 5V

-Also, these are connected to GND:

-* The buzzer
-* The screen

-And finally, the screen has a wire connected to 5V.